eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 ### nameFeature

 Controls if an element has a name.
+This feature is used during renaming to change the name attribute on the model element.

 *Interface:* `Nameable`